Privacy Notice for Customers of South Tyneside Council and South Tyneside Homes

-We may receive information about you from third parties including:
+We may receive information about you from third parties including, but not limited to:

 What information do we collect from or about you?

 We collect information about current, former and potential customers, who live in our properties or access our support and other services.
-This could also include information about their family and people associated with them (including children).
+This could also include information about their family and people associated with them.

 We collect information about anyone who makes a complaint or enquiry, and visitors to our website, social media sites, offices or drop-in sessions.